iLib-js/ilib-loctool-webos-json-resource/README.md

 * Updated code to print log with log4js.

 ### v1.2.0
-* Support various resourceOutput file name.
+* Supported various resourceOutput file name.
 It can be specified according to project type.
     * If the project type is c or cpp program, it should be written in project configuration.
         ~~~~
         "settings": {